 This section provides recording schedule examples that demonstrate how schedule blocks work.
-A schedule specifies when the SM4BAT ZC records but the number of zero-crossing recordings for a given schedule will be determined by the trigger and scrubber settings and by bat activity
+A schedule specifies when the SM4BAT FS records but does not necessarily result in a single file for the entire period.
+If you are making triggered recordings, then the number of recordings for a given schedule will be determined by the trigger and scrubber settings and by bat activity.
+If you are making non-triggered recordings, then the number of recordings for a given schedule will be determined by the Max Length setting.